Hat Rin

 Haad Rin (หาดริ้น, /th/) is a peninsular beach area and town on the southern tip of Ko Pha-ngan, an island in the Gulf of Thailand.
 Its two main beaches are Sunset Beach (Haad Rin Nai) to the south and the larger Sunrise Beach (Haad Rin Nok) to the north.
 A Full Moon Party takes place on Sunrise Beach each month.

-The town and beach first became popular for backpacker tourism since the 1980s.
+The town and beach first became popular for backpacker tourism in the 1980s.
 As the popularity of the beach and Full Moon Party have increased, the town has grown to accommodate the new visitors.
-The town is centred on Chicken Corner, a crossroads and popular meeting spot.
+The town is centered on Chicken Corner, a crossroads and popular meeting spot.